 Holding company

+Advances from 379,692

-Purchases of goods from 395,502 892,149
+Purchases of goods from 823,709 395,502

-Reimbursement of expenses from 1,658,237 1,275,158
+Reimbursement of expenses from 2,383,242 1,658,237

+Sales of goods to 2,809,000

 Some of the employees of the Company are entitled to a remuneration given in the form of Restricted Stock Units (RSU) and stock option of its holding company, Tejas Networks Limited at fair value.
 These RSU and ESOP are subject to a vesting schedule and tied to vesting conditions according to the respective plans.
-The cost borne by the holding company is US\$19,808 (2020: US\$46,607).
+The cost borne by the holding company amounted to US\$27,087 (2021: US\$19,808).
 These plans are assessed, managed and administered by the holding company.

-22. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+21. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES